 Emergency Medical Services

 Are you a person who is interested in providing emergency care, basic and/or advanced life support services to the critically ill or injured person?
 If so, then you should consider a career in the emergency medical services.
 The EMS curriculum provides both the classroom and clinical experiences necessary to meet the criteria established by the Illinois Department of Public Health, Division of Emergency Medical Services and Highway Safety and the National Standard Curriculum.
-At Richland Community College, the student may select from three levels of training: EMT Basic (Certificate), EMT Intermediate (Certificate), and Paramedic (AAS - Emergency Medical Services).
+At Richland Community College, the student may select from three levels of training: EMT Basic (Certificate), Advanced EMT (Certificate), and Paramedic (Certificate and AAS).
 After successful completion of each level, the student is eligible to apply for examination to attain State licensure at that level.

 The EMS program is offered in cooperation with St. Mary’s Hospital Emergency Services and utilizes clinical experiences at St. Mary’s Hospital, Decatur Memorial Hospital and Decatur Ambulance Service.